1. Strategic Threat IndexClassification: Unclassified / Open SourceResearch Environment

 Source: SIPRI / IISS / CRS

 China is undergoing the most comprehensive military modernisation in its history.
-The PLA is expanding its nuclear arsenal rapidly, fielding advanced air, naval, and space capabilities, and developing a world-class cyber capability.
+The PLA is expanding its nuclear arsenal rapidly, fielding advanced air, naval, space, cyber, and counter-space capabilities, and sustaining the world's second-largest military budget.
 NATO has identified China as a systemic challenge whose stated ambitions and coercive policies challenge Allied interests.

 Key Assessment

 China's nuclear arsenal is expanding at an unprecedented pace.
-The PLA Navy is now the largest by hull count globally.
-China is closing the capability gap with the US across most conventional domains.
-It is the pacing challenge for US defence planning.
+FAS estimated roughly 600 Chinese nuclear warheads in 2025, and SIPRI assessed Chinese military spending at $336bn in 2025 after a 31st consecutive annual increase.
+The PLA Navy remains the largest by hull count globally, while China continues closing the capability gap with the US across most conventional domains.

 Threat Indicators